-- OpenFusion RTOrb JavaTM Edition ofj.jar - JacORB 1.4, 2.1, 2.3, 3.0 jacorb.jar

-- Visibroker Refer to your Visibroker's documentation for instructions on the jar files to be included in the classpath. - Orbix Refer to your Orbix documentation for instructions on the jar files to be included in the classpath. - i The correct classpath for JacORB and RTOrb Java Edition is automatically set by scripts included with the OpenFusion distribution.
+- OpenFusion RTOrb JavaTM Edition ofj.jar - JacORB 1.4, 2.1, 2.3, 3.0 jacorb.jar - VisiBroker Refer to your VisiBroker documentation for instructions on the jar files to be included in the classpath. - The correct classpath for JacORB and RTOrb Java Edition is automatically set by scripts included with the OpenFusion distribution.
 If these scripts are used (which is recommended), then developers do not need to manually add JacORB or RTOrb Java Edition to the classpath

-4.1.4 C++ Client Development
+C++ Client Development

-A C++ ORB and compiler must be installed if C++ client development is to be undertaken
+A C++ ORB and compiler must be installed if C++ client development is to be undertaken.

-4.2 Installation Procedure
+Installation Procedure